GavinPIccione/gavinpiccione.github.io/_research/CriticalMinerals.md

 ---
 ### Uranium Incorporation In Hydrothermal Minerals
-I am interested in the environmental conditions and minerals that lead to uranium concentration in Earth's crust.
-A key motivation for this work is identifying minerals suitable for U-Pb dating, with the goal of adding age constraints on ore genesis.
-Towards this goal, I am currently working on a project using X-ray Absorption Spectroscopy to investigate how uranium is incorporated into fluorite.
+I am interested in the environmental conditions and mineralogical processes that concentrate uranium in Earth's crust.
+A key motivation for this work is identifying minerals suitable for U-Pb dating to refine age constraints on ore genesis.
+To this end, I am currently using X-ray Absorption Spectroscopy to investigate how uranium is incorporated into fluorite.